 8 Ways to Celebrate the Spirit of Oktoberfest in Asheville

 When it comes to fall in Asheville, the autumn colors are brilliant and the beer is brewing.
 Raise a glass in the spirit of Oktoberfest throughout the season.
-You’ll find September and October are rich with beer festivals.
+You’ll find the fall season rich with beer festivals.

 Asheville has more breweries per capita than any other city in the United States.
 There are more than 30 breweries in the Asheville area.
 So, you’ll easily be able to get your fill of seasonal suds this fall in Beer City USA.